lamateos123/ml-classifier-no-common-sense/README.md

 A simple classifier for digits '0' or '1' from MNIST fails to have common sense **IF the images from the training set with '1' are shifted to the left or to the right, then the classifier fails to give the correct answer**

-Here are some images from the training set (all digits are centered to the image and were correctly classified as '0's and '1's)
+Here are some images from the training set:(all digits are centered to the image)

 ![image](https://user-images.githubusercontent.com/94204361/176938626-9458d2f9-81e1-4759-a068-60d5abd6112d.png)